cgtf/draft-crypto-assets-security-considerations/draft-vcgtf-crypto-assets-security-considerations.md

 ## The flow leading to the sending of the transaction

 - Deposit Phase
-  1. Customers send fiat to custodian’s bank account.
+  1. Customers send fiat to custodian's bank account.
   1. Custodians shall confirm to receive fiat, and shall update assets database to reflect customer asset information.
 - Input coin phase
   1. Customer transfer cryptoassets to the address instructed by custodians.
 Transfer shall be made by cryptoassets wallet for customer such as tools or services (other custodians or Web wallet)